-Just like before, we will need critical values, which come from our t-table.
+Step 2: Find the Critical Values Just like before, we will need critical values, which come from out t-table.
 In this example, we have a one-tailed test at $\alpha = 0.05$ and expect a positive answer (because we expect the difference between the means to be greater than zero).
 Our degrees of freedom for our independent samples t-test is just the degrees of freedom from each group added together: 35 + 29 - 2 = 62.
-From our t-table, we find that our critical value is t\=1.671.
+From our t-table, we find that our critical value is $t^ = 1.671$.
 Note that because 62 does not appear on the table, we use the next lowest value, which in this case is 60.

-Step 3: Compute the Test Statistic:

-The data from our two groups are presented in the tables below.
-Table 11.6.1 shows the values for the Comedy group, and Table 11.6.2 shows the values for the Horror group.
+Step 3: Compute the Test Statistic The data from our two groups are presented in the tables below.
+Table 10.6.1 shows the values for the Comedy group, and Table 10.6.2 shows the values for the Horror group.
 Values for both have already been placed in the Sum of Squares tables since we will need to use them for our further calculations.
 As always, the column on the left is our raw data.